ApisTox: a new benchmark dataset for the classification of small molecules toxicity on honey bees: Technical Validation

 \section{Technical Validation}

-In this section, we present molecular characteristics of ApisTox dataset, and technical analyses with basic properties relevant to chemoinformatical applications.
+In this section, we present molecular characteristics of ApisTox dataset, and technical analyses of basic properties relevant to chemoinformatical applications.
 We use the data from \textit{dataset\_final.csv} file.
-Suggestions for further modelling and applications are in the Usage Notes section.
+Suggestions for further modeling and applications are in the \q{Usage Notes} section.